 - Pewabic logo stamped on bottom

-- Slight variations in glaze and firing results ensure each handcrafted Pewabic piece is one of a kind
+- High variations in glaze and firing results ensure each handcrafted Pewabic piece is one of a kind

 - Do not put flower food in these vessels due to the soft nature of the glaze